mfearby/magnificat-electron/README.md

 # Magnificat

-Magnificat will become a magnificent cataloguing app for classical music enthusiasts with large CD collections to organise.
-Here's what it looks like so far:
+Magnificat was intended to become a fully featured cataloguing app for classical music enthusiasts with large CD collections to organise.
+I was going to write it in Electron using Ext JS but have since decided to use Java FX instead.
+This repository is being retained for the sake of curiosity.
+Here's what it looks like:

 ![Screenshot of version 0.1 so far](screenshot.png)

-There are no binaries to download yet (so this means you've also got to be a programming enthusiast to check it out, for now).
+There are no binaries to download (you need to be a programming enthusiast to check it out and use it).

-## Project Roadmap

-This project is only a hobby so the following milestones may take some time to achieve.

 ### Version 0.1
+- This is the first and last release of the Electron/Ext-JS version of the app (a Java FX version will be available in the coming months).
 - Use Electron and Ext JS to create an interface allowing users to open multiple tabs.
 - Allow users to browse/play music on the filesystem.
-- Remember play count and last date for each track by saving information to a file in the current directory (optional).

-### Version 0.2
-- Allow users to browse/play music by genre, composer, album, etc (like the column browser in iTunes; requires a database which will be updated periodically).
-- Editing of tag information (including obtaining of details from file names based on user-entered format).

-### Version 0.3
-- Ripping CDs to MP3, OGG, and FLAC.
-- Use CDDB et al for default tags.

-### Version 0.4
-- Mini player support (with single-click buttons to switch between both views).

-### Version 0.5
-- Rip CDs to FLAC and transfer existing file names and tag information from user-selected lossless equivalents on disc.

-### Version 0.6
-- Allow users to rename files based on tag information.

 ## Pre-requisites

-There are no binaries uploaded to this repository (yet), so you will need the following in order to compile and run the source (in addition to being a developer of some kind who isn't afraid to compile something!):
+There are no binaries uploaded to this repository, so you will need the following in order to compile and run the source (in addition to being a developer of some kind who isn't afraid to compile something!):

 - Sencha Ext JS 6.2.0 [GPL v3 version](https://www.sencha.com/legal/GPL/)
 - [Sencha Cmd](https://www.sencha.com/products/sencha-cmd/) 6.5.1+ build tool